 While visiting Budapest make sure you try some traditional Hungarian dishes during your stay.
 After all, as any real foodie will tell you, food tourism is more than just fine dining at the world’s most expensive restaurants.

 Food tourism is the chance to uncover new food while experiencing the lives and cultures of the locals.
 Although celebrity chefs, fusion menus and experimental gastronomy all have their place, sometimes all you need is traditional, humble cooking.

-Hungarian dishes are often hearty stews and aged old family recipes that have been passed down through the generations.
-However, alongside rich bowls of goulash, you can find sweet treats accompanied with locally produced dessert wines.
+Food tours in Budapest will uncover Hungarian dishes that are often aged old family recipes, passed down through the generations.
+However, alongside rich bowls of goulash, you can find sweet treats accompanied with locally produced Hungarian dessert wines.

 5 Hungarian Dishes You Must Try in Budapest